 3Moreover he burned incense in the valley of the son of Hinnom and burned his children in the fire according to the abominations of the nations whom Yahweh cast out before the children of Israel.

-4He sacrificed and burned incense in the high places and on the hills and under every green tree.
+4He sacrificed and burned incense at the local shrines and on the hills and under every green tree.

 5Therefore Yahweh his God delivered him into the hand of the king of Syria, and they struck him and carried away of his a great multitude of captives and brought them to Damascus.
 He was also delivered into the hand of the king of Israel who struck him with a great slaughter.

 6For Pekah the son of Remaliah killed in Judah 120,000 in one day, all of them valiant men, because they had forsaken Yahweh the God of their fathers.

 7Zichri, a mighty man of Ephraim, killed Maaseiah the king’s son and Azrikam the ruler of the house, and Elkanah who was next to the king.

 8The children of Israel carried away captive of their brothers 200,000, women, sons, and daughters, and took also away much spoil from them and brought the spoil to Samaria.

 9But a prophet of Yahweh was there whose name was Oded, and he went out to meet the army that came to Samaria, and said to them, “Behold, because Yahweh the God of your fathers was angry with Judah, he has delivered them into your hand, and you have slain them in a rage that has reached up to heaven.

 10And now you intend to subjugate the children of Judah and Jerusalem for male and female slaves for yourselves.
 Aren’t there even with you trespasses of your own against Yahweh your God?

 11So now hear me, and send back the captives that you have taken captive from your brothers; for the fierce wrath of Yahweh is on you.”